galaxyproject/galaxy-hub/src/events/gcc2019/sponsors/index.md

 - Organization logo listed as a Tera level sponsor on collaborative events home and sponsor pages, with link to URL of your choice
 - Organization logo listed as a collaborative events Tera sponsor on printed material distributed to meeting participants.
 - An eighth page color ad in printed material
 - A guaranteed participant slot for a sponsor organization representative (additional slots are possible, dependent on space)
-- A guaranteed participant slot for a sponsor organization representative (additional slots are possible, dependent on space)
 - Sponsorship of one of the collaborative event lunches
 - Thanks and acknowledgements from organisers before and during the collaborative events and the lunch